 • DK Eyewitness Travel Guide

-Most Do It Yourself Guide Books to Italy will likely spend half of the time talking about hotels, restaurants, and train schedules, which is not beneficial for travellers doing organized group tours.
+Most Do It Yourself Guide Books to Italy will likely spend half of the time talking about hotels, restaurants, and train schedules, which is not beneficial for travelers doing organized group tours.

-An Italy Guide Book is what you need for travellers on an organized tour because you need comprehensive information about places and no hotel or restaurant names.
+An Italy Guide Book is what you need for travelers on an organized tour because you need comprehensive information about places and no hotel or restaurant names.

 Some Italy Guide Books are undoubtedly packed with lots of information but do not have pictures.
 They are just locations of hotels, restaurants, and train stations.